 He has since earned a Bachelor of Music, University of Victoria; Master of Arts, Stanford; and, Doctor of Musical Arts, Stanford.
 His graduate work concentrated on KPE Bach, Ziloti, Rachmaninoff, and Messiaen.

 Dr Barber’s teachers include Carlos Kleiber, Andor Toth, George Corwin (conducting); Jaroslav Karlovsky, Bernard Zaslav (viola); Boris Zarry, Paul Kling (violin); Frona Colquhoun (piano); Leonard Ratner, Leland Smith (analysis); George Houle (early music); and Marty Paich (arranging).

 Carlos Kleiber was among the greatest conductors of the century.
 Dr Barber studied with him from 1989 to Mr Kleiber’s death in 2004, receiving more than 200 letters, faxes, postcards and cartoons from him during the course of their 15-year correspondence.

-In 2009 he participated in a BBC Radio 3 essay on the life and art of Carlos Kleiber, together with Plácido Domingo, Christine Lemke-Matvey, and Sir Peter Jonas, available at www.mediafire.com/?wn4lnykyqkk With Dame Felicity Lott, Thomas Hampson, Sir Peter Jonas, Sir John Tooley, and members of the Vienna Philharmonic and Chicago Symphony, he was heard in a documentary about Kleiber produced by Jon Tolansky in 2014.
+In 2009 he participated in a BBC Radio 3 essay on the life and art of Carlos Kleiber, together with Plácido Domingo, Christine Lemke-Matvey, and Sir Peter Jonas, available at www.mediafire.com/?wn4lnykyqkk With Dame Felicity Lott, Thomas Hampson, Sir Peter Jonas, and Sir John Tooley, he was heard in a documentary about Kleiber produced by Jon Tolansky in 2014.
 It appears in 'Carlos Kleiber Complete Orchestral Recordings' with the Vienna Philharmonic (Deutsche Grammophon).